 Filoli Historic House & Garden, Woodside

 Transport yourself to an English country estate just minutes from Silicon Valley.
 Along with a stately Georgian Revival home and manicured gardens, Filoli features a nature preserve filled with birds, wildlife, and seasonal wildflowers.
-Visit the onsite nursery to purchase flowers, plants, and veggies grown in the estate greenhouses; visit their events page to see their calendar of goings-on, including the Stories in Bloom series that celebrates the art of storytelling through poetry, short stories, visual arts, and flower arranging.
+Drop by the onsite nursery to purchase flowers, plants, and veggies grown in the estate greenhouses; visit their events page to see their calendar of goings-on, including the Stories in Bloom series that celebrates the art of storytelling through poetry, short stories, visual arts, and flower arranging.

 Eating & Drinking

 San Pedro Square Market, San Jose

 A combination public market and gourmet food court, San Pedro Square Market is a great place to meet friends, indoors or out, for a nosh and a drink.
 Among the market’s diverse food offerings are Anchors Fish & Chips and Seafood Grill, Jora Peruvian Food, and Nepali dumpling purveyor Urban MoMo.
 While you’re there, pop across the street to Moment Shops, a cool collection of rotating mini-stores run by local artisans.